kayi007/LIRI-node-app/README.md

 > Spotify Preview Link of the song <br>
 > Song Album <br>

-:grey_exclamation: If no song is provided, then the app will by defalut return information of a song recommendation: "The Sign" by Ace of Base.
+:wind_chime: If no song is provided, then the app will by defalut return information of a song recommendation: "The Sign" by Ace of Base.